vieirads/100DaysOfCode/r1-log.md

 ### R1D16
 Applied some CSS style to my Jupyter Notebooks to highligh ``exercices`` and ``answers`` cells.
 Started the project at **freeCodeCamp** where I have to design a ``Tribute Page``.
 I also download an app on my phone to practice whenever I have to kill time.

+### R1D17
+I wrote a bit on my <a href="https://bit.ly/2OGHooJ" target="_blank">Tribute page</a> as a project for the freeCodeCamp.
+I hope I get this done by tomorrow.
+I just have to put some text and some style ideas I have.